coderjoe/coderjoe.github.com/_posts/2008-09-03-google-chromes-terms-of-service-they-want-your-stuff.markdown

 ---
 layout: post
 title: "Google Chrome's Terms of Service: They want your stuff?"
 wordpress_id: 142
 wordpress_url: http://www.coderjoe.net/?p=142
 comments: true
 categories:
-- Life
+- life
 tags:
 - rant
+- rights
 - google
-- chrome
-- terms of service
-- rights
 ---

 **UPDATE: The Terms of Service have been updated as of September 4th 2008 to state that you retain the rights and copyright on all things displayed with or through "The Service".
 The EULA is no longer a problem and I look forward to giving Chrome an in depth try.
 (See the EULA here:**[http://www.google.com/chrome/eula. html](http://www.google.com/chrome/eula.html "http://www.google.com/chrome/eula.html"))